ihmeuw/vivarium_research/docs/source/gbd2019_models/causes/hhd/index.rst

 ..
 [NCBI] Tackling G, Borhade MB.
 Hypertensive Heart Disease.
 [Updated 2021 Feb 7].
   In: StatPearls [Internet].
 Treasure Island (FL): StatPearls Publishing; 2021 Jan-.
 Available from: https://www.ncbi.nlm.nih.gov/books/NBK539800/

 ..
+[McKee] McKee, P. A., Castelli, W. P., McNamara, P. M., & Kannel, W. B. (1971).
+   The natural history of congestive heart failure: the Framingham study.
+New England Journal of Medicine, 285(26), 1441-1446.

+..
+[European-society-cardiology] Ponikowski, P., Voors, A. A., Anker, S. D., Bueno, H., Cleland, J. G., Coats, A. J., ... & Van Der Meer, P. (2016).
+   2016 ESC Guidelines for the diagnosis and treatment of acute and chronic heart failure.
+Eur Heart J, 37(27), 2129-2200.

+..
 [GBD-2019-Capstone-Appendix-HHD]
   Appendix_ to: `GBD 2019 Diseases and Injuries Collaborators.
 Global burden of 369 diseases and injuries in 204 countries and territories, 1990–2019: a systematic analysis for the Global Burden of Disease Study 2019.
 The Lancet.
 17 Oct 2020;396:1204-1222`